daneb/blog/_sermons/jude3-4.md

 #### iv.
 Application: We must shine forth the light

+* Friends, brethren, we have a responsibility to bear the light of Christ to a darkened world.
 * May the Lord enable us to earnestly contend, the days grow dark, but in darkness, just a little light shines bright.
 * We have the light, light us shine it forth earnestly!